-So far we have three agreed: Glasgow, Stirling and Edinburgh.
-We are waiting for confirmation of the Newcastle Upon Tyne date early in the new year, and other readings will take place over the next few weeks and months.
+Getting close folks!
+I hope to see you at one of the events to launch ‘To Live With What You Are’, the new novel by Charlie Gracie: Glasgow, Stirling and Edinburgh dates below.
+We are waiting for confirmation of the Newcastle Upon Tyne date early in the new year, and I’ll be doing other readings over the next few weeks and months.

 Come along to Sunrise Holistic on Saturday 1st September for an excellent opportunity to tune in to your creativity.
 Writer Charlie Gracie and holistic therapist Teresa Johnston give you the opportunity to combine meditation and creative writing in the company of like-minded other people.
 The workshop, Our Inner Emotions and The Written Word, will run from 10.30 am till 4 pm.